emersonbottero/vitepress-dark-theme/README.md

 # vitepress-dark-theme

 Basic dark theme for vitepress

-Now it is using the search slot until other one is created in the default template.
+It starts with the current OS theme and for now it does not save the state. so refreshes will reset theme to OS default
+It add itself as last element in the navLink slot

 # Usage